 Assuming a Release 3 implementation, the oneM2M System supports the limited mechanisms for providing Edge/Fog Nodes with Underlying Network information, e.g. to adjust data processing and data transfer based on the Underlying Network information.

-The oneM2M System support of interfaces with the Underlying Networks such as 3GPP T8 interface for enabling Fog/Edge services should to be studied and clarified for loosely-coupled as well as tightly coupled deployment cases.
+The oneM2M System support of interfaces with the Underlying Networks such as 3GPP T8 interface for enabling Edge/Fog services should to be studied and clarified for loosely-coupled as well as tightly coupled deployment cases.

 The oneM2M System support of specialized interfaces such as the ETSI MEC should be studied and defined for interworking with the Underlying Networks for Edge/Fog deployment enablement.

 Use cases for utilization of specific Network-related information such as location-based information about available access networks, congestion level, etc. should be addressed.

+Underlying networks such as 3GPP 5G Core now support network slicing, which is a technique allowing network operators to build multiple virtual networks dynamically on a shared physical network based on services or users.
+Available information related to network slicing such as guaranteed QoS, supported service types, and an identifier of a network slice can be used by the oneM2M system to jointly perform Edge/Fog computing functions (e.g., offloading or service instantiation) on the same node where a network slice is instantiated or nearest nodes that can support oneM2M Edge/Fog functions.

 Key Issue 4: Support for Resource Reservation